 Read our blog post:

 Since your investments are likely to be a core source of income for you during retirement, managing your portfolio before and during retirement is crucial.
 Generally, you want to structure your portfolio to maximize growth during your working years and then shift to capital preservation and income during retirement, when you start to live off of your savings.

-That said, balance is key in any portfolio.
+That said, balance is key in any portfolio and it is critical to retirement planning in Utah.
 You don’t want to put all your money into one investment or one type of investment before or during retirement.
 As tempting as it is to switch to a very conservative portfolio when you retire, this can leave you at risk of running out of money.
 Retirement today can last 30 or more years, so you may want to maintain some growth-oriented investments to ensure your portfolio can outpace inflation.
 Again, talk to a financial advisor about what makes the best sense for you.